-- You do not pay CGT, dividends withholding tax or income tax on the investment growth earned in a retirement fund.
-Because you are compounding all growth tax free, your investment value at the end of 30 years could end up far higher than in a discretionary unit trust investment.
+- You do not pay CGT, dividend withholding tax or income tax on the investment growth earned in a retirement fund.
+Because you are compounding all growth tax free, your investment value at the end of 30 years could end up far higher than in a basic unit trust investment.

 - You pay tax on benefits at a favourable rate.
 Lump sum benefits are taxed on a sliding scale with a portion of the benefit tax free.
 Income benefits, such as annuities and pensions, are taxed at your marginal tax rate.

-It’s important to be aware of investment restrictions on all retirement funds and withdrawal restrictions on RAs and pensions funds.
+It’s important to be aware of investment restrictions on all retirement funds and withdrawal restrictions on RAs and pension funds.
 To make sure that your investment is not exposed to excessive risk, retirement fund regulations limit your exposure to higher risk assets, such as equities.
-However, RAs and pension funds come with the restrictions on withdrawal.
-They are effectively products for life because you will have to use two-thirds of your investment to buy a product that can pay you an income when you retire (such as a living annuity or guaranteed life annuity).
+In addition, RAs and pension funds come with restrictions on withdrawal.
+You are only able to withdraw from a retirement annuity before retirement if you become permanently disabled, emigrate, leave South Africa at the expiry of a work or visit visa or if the total value of all your retirement annuity accounts is below the amount prescribed by legislation, which is currently R7 000.
+RAs are effectively products for life because when you retire, you will have to use two-thirds of your investment to buy a product that can pay you an income (such as a living annuity or guaranteed life annuity).

 This article forms part of a series, to sign up click here.